GDIPSA60-Team-5/The-Memory-Game/README.md

 ### Special Thanks
-- Our instructors and teaching assistants for their guidance
+- Our instructors for their guidance
 - Open source communities whose tools and libraries we utilized